bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ## Creating products with variant options

-To create a complex product with variant options selectable by shoppers, include a `variants` array in the request body.
+To create a product with variant options that shoppers select, include a `variants` array in the request body.

 ```http
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/catalog/products